Aperture-Diversion/Rasbot/README.md

 * If you include the keywords "how", "are" and "you" in your tweet, he will tell you how he's feeling at the moment.

+* All tweets directed at and containing @RPi2Bot will get retweeted.

 ---

 You can give it a try and follow me/it/us @RPi2Bot on Twitter.